inrupt/solid-client-access-grants-js/examples/solid-client-access-grants-demo/README.md

 Let the application be ACME.
 Let the user be Alice.
-Let the access management app be PodBrowser.
+Let the access management app be [AMC](https://amc.inrupt.com/).
 Let X be a resource Alice owns (it is a resource in Alice's Pod).

 1. ACME has a WebID and a set of client credentials.
-2. Alice also has a WebID and uses PodBrowser for access management.
+2. Alice also has a WebID and uses AMC for access management.
 3. Alice wants to share access to X with ACME.
 4. Alice fills ACME's create Access Request form.
 5. The application needs to know: